Document version: Key Concepts 2019.B, 14 November 2019.

 Even allowing for the use of external information, the legislation requires an element of reasonableness about whether a person’s identity can be ascertained from the information and this will depend upon all the circumstances in each particular case.
 Here, the alleged process of ascertainment would require inquiries from different databases, cross-matching and then cross-matching with an external database and even then, the making of any possible connections would not identify with certainty.
 Even on the most favourable view to the applicant, this is beyond what is reasonable.

 VCAT found this process of cross-matching research databases with external databases would ‘involve taking more than moderate steps.’
-Accordingly, VCAT was not satisfied that the complaint was about ‘personal information’ within the meaning of the IP Act (the equivalent legislation to the PDP Act at the time).
+Accordingly, VCAT was not satisfied the complaint was about ‘personal information’ within the meaning of the Information Privacy Act 2000 (Vic), the equivalent legislation to the PDP Act at the time.

 When examining whether identity is apparent or may reasonably be ascertained, organisations should consider how information from other sources may be used in conjunction with the recorded information or opinion to ascertain identity.
 For example, in Complainant AH v Department VPrivCmr 3, the Privacy Commissioner decided, although the complainant’s name was not specifically mentioned, the Department had disclosed personal information about the complainant as the information could be reasonably ascertained within the small rural community.
-Organisations should consider whether identity can reasonably be ascertained, not whether anyone (the organisation holding it 10 or a third party 11 ) intends to try.
+Organisations should consider whether identity can reasonably be ascertained, not whether anyone (the organisation holding it11 or a third party12) intends to try.

-Interpreting ‘reasonably be ascertained’ should take account of techniques such as email, unique machine addresses for computers connected to the internet (e.g., IP addresses), ‘cookies’ and other monitoring software, increasingly powerful online search engines, social media, biometrics, smart cards, reverse phone directories, video surveillance in public and workplaces, electronic databases of some public register data and other information services.
+Interpreting ‘reasonably be ascertained’ should consider techniques such as email, unique machine addresses for computers connected to the internet (for example, IP addresses), ‘cookies’ and other monitoring software, increasingly powerful online search engines, social media, biometrics, smart cards, reverse phone directories, video surveillance in public and workplaces, electronic databases of some public register data and other information services.
 Like the other uses of a reasonableness test in the IPPs, ‘reasonably’ will qualify the operation of ‘ascertained’ in practice.

-Biometrics (such as physical 12 or behavioural biometrics 13 ) and tissue samples (such as hair, blood and bodily samples) may, in some circumstances, enable a person’s identity to be reasonably ascertained.
-14 If the information is collected by an entity that has the means, or can reasonably obtain the means, to analyse and identify an individual, these sources of data may be regarded as ‘personal information’.
+Biometrics (such as physical 13 or behavioural biometrics14) and tissue samples (such as hair, blood and bodily samples) may, in some circumstances, enable a person’s identity to be reasonably ascertained.15 If the information is collected by an entity with the means, or that can reasonably obtain the means, to analyse and identify an individual, these sources of data may be regarded as ‘personal information’.
 A sample of hair may be reasonably identifiable in the hands of a police organisation but would not normally be identifiable in the hands of a member of the public.
-Where the biometric is used to uniquely identify an individual, IPP 7 will be relevant.
+Where the biometric is used to uniquely identify an individual, IPP 7 (Unique Identifiers) will be relevant.
 See OVIC’s short guide to Biometrics and privacy for more information.

 Examples of personal information

-Almost any recorded information that is about an identifiable living natural person can be personal information.
+Almost any recorded information about an identifiable living natural person can be personal information.
 It can include correspondence, audio recordings, images, alpha-numerical identifiers and combinations of these.

 - an individual’s name and residential suburb: Roberts v Anglicare Victoria (Human Rights) VCAT 1515;